 With avocado toast popping up in almost every restaurant we go to, you may be wondering if its safe or not, and how should I feed my dog avocado.
 Giving your dog avocado can be a tricky thing to do.
 On one hand, it's filled with healthy fats and vitamins, but on the other hand, there is a danger of having an adverse reaction.
 Which is why we have created a compressive guide exploring the benefits, and risk of feeding avocados to dogs and if you should incorporated into your pups diet.

 Can Dogs Eat Avocado?

-The short answer is yes, dog's can eat avocado as long as it is in is plainest, freshest form, but with moderation since Avocado and its by products, contain high in fats that can lead to digestive upsets if consumed in large quantities to ensure they are getting all other treats that are low fat.
+The short answer is it's complicated, dog's can eat avocado as long as it is in is plainest, freshest form, but with moderation since Avocado and its by products, contain high in fats that can lead to digestive upsets if consumed in large quantities to ensure they are getting all other treats that are low fat.

 The outmost important thing here is to remove the pit due to chocking and intestinal blockages, leaves and skin of the avocado as these contain high levels persin that is a fungicidal toxin.
 Depending on the amounts and which part of avocado and how much is consumed can cause upset stomachs, vomiting, diarrhea, and myocardial damage.
 Eating high amounts of this high fat content vegetable can lead to GI upset, pancreatitis and weight gain.